 Somar pride ourselves on great user-driven design and creating engaging digital experiences.
 But often it’s the content of your website that determines whether the encounter is fulfilling to the user, or frustrating.

 With each project we engage with, we delve into questions such as; What kind of content should we have on your site?
 How should we structure the menu?
 What should be the first-level menu items?
 What should the menu links be called, and what will be the best language or terminology for your audience?

 Information architecture (IA) focuses on organizing, structuring, and labelling content in an effective and sustainable way.
 The end goal of your website is to help users find information and/or complete tasks.
 Or achieving that balance between the users’ desires and the business’s needs.

 Users have four fundamental questions when they arrive at a website: Am I in the right place?
 Do they have what I am looking for?
 Do they have anything better (if this isn’t what I want)?
 What do I do now?
 One of your key tasks is to make sure you do a good job at answering these questions - across every page of your site.

-There are a number of ways to help clarify and refine the content architecture of your website - such as persona creation, use case goal evaluation, card sorting, content auditing, wireframing and of course - user testing.
-Somar can offer our expertise in creating a content strategy to help your users navigate their way around your website.
+There are a number of ways to help clarify and refine the content architecture of your website - such as persona creation, use case goal evaluation, card sorting, content auditing, wireframing, and of course - user testing.
+Somar Digital can offer our expertise in web development and creating a content strategy to help your users navigate their way around your website.